openreferral/specification/docs/initiative/index.md

 # Project Documentation

-**The Open Referral Initiative** is developing common formats and open platforms for the sharing of community resource directory data — i.e., information about the health, human and social services that are available to people in need.
+**The Open Referral Initiative** is developing common formats and open platforms for the sharing of community resource directory data — i.e., information about the health, human and social services that are available to people seeking help.

 This documentation describes the Open Referral Initiative’s strategic framework.
 It is a living document! **Please ask questions and offer suggestions by leaving a comment.**